Ojus132/To-Do-List-App/README.md

 ## Functionality :
 1. You can switch between today's to-do list and work related to-do list from the navbar.
-2. It takes input from the user for new tasks and adds the task to the list (NOTE : Refreshing the page on /todaySubmit or /workSubmit will lead to resubmission of the task, i will be working on the fix).
+2. It takes input from the user for new tasks and adds the task to the list.
 3. There is not a database attached to the app, so everytime you restart the server, the list will reset.

 ## Setup :